saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   Dynamic input fields for \`videoLinks\` (minimum 2, with add/remove buttons).
     *   **Multi-Video Comparison Disclaimer:** A note is added under the video link input fields: "\`<span class='font-semibold text-red-500'>Note:</span> For reliable and stable performance, multi-video comparisons are currently limited to a maximum of 3 videos simultaneously.\`" The "Add Another Video" button is disabled if 3 videos are already added.
     *   Dynamic input fields for \`customComparativeQuestions\` (with question and word count). **Custom comparative questions are now unlimited in count and word count for all tiers.**
+    *   **Updated disclaimer:** "SentiVibe will analyze the available comments for each video.
+Analysis may take up to 30 seconds per video."
     *   **Displays current usage:** "Comparisons today: X/Y" with a link to \`/upgrade\` if not on a paid tier.
     *   \`Button\` to trigger the comparison, showing a \`Loader2\` icon when pending. **Disabled if \`isComparisonLimitReached\`.**
     *   \`Alert\` component displays any errors, **including tier-based daily comparison limit exceedance messages.**